 Our examination of the behaviour of the Wasserstein distance under random quantum states unveils various phase transitions.
 These results, derived from entropic inequalities and continuity bounds, debunk some existing speculations (e.g. that $\norm{\cdot}_{W_1^H}$ captures local distinguishability) while affirming others (the complexity of small subsystems of random quantum states is low).

 In conclusion, our research represents a significant stride forward in the pursuit of understanding optimal transport in quantum mechanics.
 The novel quantum Wasserstein distance that we have proposed holds great promise, not only as an analytical tool but also as a medium for further exploration and discovery in quantum computation and information.
-While our work has paved the way, many challenges and open problems remain, especially when it comes to finding new applications of the methods laid out here.
+While our work has paved the way, many challenges and open problems remain, especially when it comes to practical implementation of the applications laid out here.